mthang1201/Eternal-Brawl/README.md

 - Player's transformation
 - Two player mode
 - Enemy's flip and dash
+- Climbing ladder animation
+- Construction elevator in the middle of the map

 ## Third party tools
 - [SDL 2.29.2](https://github.com/libsdl-org/SDL/releases/tag/prerelease-2.29.2) to handle all the low-level stuff